ADD CONDITION

 You can apply the patch to the affected area no more than 3 times daily.

-Children under 12 years of age should consult a doctor before use.
+If you are under 12 years of age, consult a doctor before use.

 Are there any contraindications for using the patch?